 The Ultralight / Emergency Esbit stove

-All these stoves serve different purposes and you cant really go wrong with any one of them.
+All these stoves serve different purposes and you can’t really go wrong with any one of them.
 With the Multi Fuel cook kit you get a whole set that delivers nearly everything that you will need for outdoor cooking.
 And the Esbit pocket stove delivers everything you can need for day hiking and emergency use.

 Ways to modify an Esbit stove for multi fuel use

 The real benefit of Esbit stoves is that they can be adapted to work with many different kinds of fuel or burners.
 A real simple and easy way to burn alcohol in Esbit stoves for example is to pack a Tealight stove with you in your cook kit.
-Pour alcohol in the tealight cup, light it up and work as normal with your Esbit stove.
+Pour alcohol into the tealight cup, light it up and work as normal with your Esbit stove.

 I have a Choke Hazard stove from Minibulldesigns that I often use in combination with the Esbit Pocket stove.
 Although that stove is a lot of messing about to use.
 I recommend the tea light option if you want to try it out with alcohol.
 You can see a small cutout that I made with a hacksaw to accommodate the fuel line of the Choke Hazard.

 Another option is to use a combination of cardboard or paper with paraffin wax or common candle wax.
-This will cause a burn residue on your pots, but can be used in a pinch for a DIY fuel option.
+This will cause a burn residue on your pots, but can be used in a pinch as a DIY fuel option.
 Circle the cardboard in a tealight or similar metal container and pour the wax over it.
 Then simply light it to have it underneath your Esbit pocket stove.

 Different types of solid fuels for Esbit stoves

-There are many different stove fuels for the Esbit line of stoves, from the different solid fuel gels, tablets or hexamine / trioxane bars.
+There are many different stove fuels for the Esbit line of stoves, from the different solid fuel gels, tablets, or hexamine/trioxane bars.
 To wax and alcohol.
 Here are some options for you.

 Esbit alcohol stove fuel